DECEMBER 8 - 11, 2018 | HOUSTON, TX

 About the Instructors

-Dr. Scott is currently the Director of Technology for Petroleum Emerging Technology Corporation (Petroleum ETC).
-From 2008-2016, he managed the Shell Deepwater Artificial Lift Technology Program and served several years as the Artificial Lift / Pumping Principal Technical Expert (PTE) for Shell globally.
-Before coming to Shell, Scott held the Bethancourt Professorship of Petroleum Engineering at Texas A&M University, was a faculty member at Louisiana State University (LSU) and worked for Phillips Petroleum Company in a variety of roles.
-He holds B.S. and Ph.D. degrees in Petroleum Engineering and a M.S. degree in Computer Science all from The University of Tulsa.
+Dr. Scott is the Technology Director for Petroleum Emerging Technology Corporation (Petroleum ETC), an ASME Fellow, and SPE Distinguished Member.
+From 2008-2016, he managed the Shell Deepwater Artificial Lift Technology Program and served several years as the Artificial Lift / Pumping Principal Technical Expert (PTE) for Shell, on a global basis.
+Before coming to Shell, Scott held the Bethancourt Professorship of Petroleum Engineering at Texas A&M University, was a faculty member at Louisiana State University (LSU), and worked for Phillips Petroleum Company in a variety of roles.
+He holds B.S. and Ph.D. degrees in Petroleum Engineering and a M.S. degree in Computer Science – all from The University of Tulsa.

-John with three partners founded Ely & Associates, Inc. This company is dedicated to providing a blend of practical and technical expertise on well completion, stimulation fluids and equipment, and reservoir analysis.
-John holds several patents and has numerous publications, including a book titled “Stimulation Treatment Handbook / An Engineer’s Guide to Quality Control”.
-He is also a contributing author to the S.P.E. monograph on hydraulic fracturing, writing the chapter on hydraulic fracturing fluids and fracture fluid selection.
-He is a member of the American Chemical Society, The Society of Petroleum Engineers, and is a fellow of the American Institute of Chemistry.
+John Ely, along with three partners founded Ely & Associates, Inc. His company is dedicated to providing a blend of practical and technical expertise on well completion, stimulation fluids and equipment, and reservoir analysis.
+John is a Quality Control and Design Expert and holds several patents and has numerous publications, including a book titled: "Stimulation Treatment Handbook / An Engineer’s Guide to Quality Control”.
+He is also a contributing author to the SPE monograph on hydraulic fracturing, writing the chapter on hydraulic fracturing fluids and fracture fluid selection.
+He is a member of the American Chemical Society, The Society of Petroleum Engineers, and is a Fellow of the American Institute of Chemistry.
 Learn more

 In addition to practicing law, Nick is a real estate investor and developer, giving him a unique business perspective on legal matters.
 Nick also enjoys classic cars and spending time with his wife, Jen, and their three children.